eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/w-transactional-data-for-payments-and-other-use-cases.md

 + authentication - performing User authentication in an on-line service, on request of that service,
 + de-registration - unlinking the Wallet Unit from a service and the User's account in that service.

 As the result of registration, a specific Attestation ("service credentials") is issued by the Service Provider or other Wallet-Relying Party (depending on the scheme) to the Wallet Unit.
-The registration relies on the standard Attestation issuance processes, and the data included in this Attestaion are defined by the Service Provider.
+The registration relies on the standard Attestation issuance processes, and the data included in this Attestation are defined by the Service Provider.

 In the authentication phase, the Wallet Unit will receive the presentation request of the "service credentials".
 The presentation is a standard process for the Wallet User, however the request should include transactional data (unique for each service transaction).
 In some cases, like payment authentication, the Wallet Unit should display to the User (some) transaction related data (that should be inlcuded in the transactional data).

-After the User accepting the presentation request, the Wallet response should include the transactional data, as well as piece of data generated dynamically by the Wallet Unit, for each such presentation, to provide a proof of the User's approval and meet compliance needs where necessary (eg. PSD2 dynamic linking).
+After the User accepts the presentation request, the Wallet response should include the transactional data, as well as piece of data generated dynamically by the Wallet Unit, for each such presentation, to provide a proof of the User's approval and meet compliance needs where necessary (eg. PSD2 dynamic linking).

 #### 3.1.3 The Goals of the Discussion

 The goal of the discussion is to work out a set of generic HLRs that are not tied to any specific use case, unless justified.
 The intention is to keep the Wallet's role as limited as possible - just as an enabler of the use cases.

 The legal text sets out the requirement to use the Wallet as a strong authenticator in the context of "online services".
-However the ARF envisions transactions initiated in/from the same Wallet Unit or by another device in proximity mode.
+However ARF envisions transactions initiated in/from the same Wallet Unit or by another device in proximity mode.

 To summarise, there are several fundamental questions to be discussed and answered before proposing the set of HLRs.
 These questions are presented in the next sections.